19hours/sg-statutes/Acts/Fire Safety Act.md

 shall not be regarded as constituting a professional or financial interest.

-(5) In this section, “fire safety works” means fire protection works, minor works and the installation of fire safety measures in building works.
+(5) [Deleted by Act 14 of 2013 wef 01/09/2013]

 (6) Any person who contravenes this section shall be guilty of an offence.

-### Appointment of Inquiry Panel, etc.
+### Appointment of Registered Inspectors Inquiry Panel, etc.

-6A\.—(1) For the purpose of enabling an Inquiry Committee to be constituted in accordance with this section, the Minister shall appoint a panel (referred to as the Inquiry Panel) consisting of such numbers of —
+6A\.—(1) For the purpose of enabling an Inquiry Committee to be constituted in accordance with this section, the Minister shall appoint a panel (referred to as the Registered Inspectors Inquiry Panel) consisting of such numbers of —

 (a) qualified persons who are not members of the Force; and